 Watch the city come alive with dancers and performers marching up to the ruins of Sacsayhuaman in the ceremony to honour the Sun God Inti.
 Join thousands of spectators and observe the elaborate reenactment of Incan rituals in a ceremony dedicated to Pachamama (the Mother Earth goddess).

 Enjoy a full-day guided tour of the Sacred Valley.
 Stop at the G Adventures-supported women's weaving co-op before visiting a local pottery making community.
 Break for lunch at the G Adventures-supported Parwa community restaurant in Huchuy Qosco.
-After lunch, head out on a hike to the Ollantaytambo storehouses and lookout over the ruins.
+After lunch, opt to head out on a hike to the Ollantaytambo storehouses and look out over the ruins.
+Or, wander around the cobblestone streets and visit a local Chicheria (corn beer bar).
 In the evening, partake in an exclusive Inti Raymi celebration ceremony with the Sacred Valley as a scenic backdrop.

 Travel through the stunning Sacred Valley of the Incas, visiting a G Adventures-supported women's weaving co-op.
 Meet the women and learn about traditional weaving and dyeing.
 Opt to pick up some handmade souvenirs and textiles directly from the women who made them.

 Have lunch at the G Adventures-supported Parwa community restaurant.
 Learn about the G Adventures for Good project and eat a delicious buffet-style lunch.
 Proceeds of this meal go directly back to the remote community.